I recently discovered Sweatcoin, an App that pays you in points for walking – points you can switch up for rewards.

 By contrast, Sweatcoin also have various different premium memberships.

-The difference with Sweatcoins memberships is, that you purely pay in Sweatcoin and not with cash!
+The difference with Sweatcoins memberships is, that you purely pay in Sweatcoin only and not with cash!

 The key problem with Sweatcoin for me personally, was that there weren’t enough worthwhile rewards, (I believe this is different in the US).

 LifeCoin do have some decent gift card options – but they were all in US dollars and so, I’m not sure how that works for people outside of the US.

 There’s not much point in me getting an Uber voucher that can only be used in the US… When I’m in the UK.

 You can simply download LifeCoin quickly from the App store or Google Play.

 It’s a nice looking, slick App and once you have uploaded it and opened it up, you’ll be shown what steps to take next.

 You’ll need to confirm your mobile number, they will text you a code you must key in.

 You can then start earning LifeCoin right away by walking outside.